-Hunter Henry vs Mark Andrews: Who Should You Start?
+Hunter Henry vs Mark Andrews: The Full Breakdown

 If you are choosing between Hunter Henry and Mark Andrews for your lineup, you are not alone.
 Hunter Henry finished the 2025 season at 8.8 PPG for the New England Patriots (17 games), and Mark Andrews averaged 6.3 for the Baltimore Ravens (17 games).